How to Quit Drinking: A Research-Grounded Practical Guide

 If you relapse:

-- Tell someone — your doctor, a sponsor, a friend
+- Tell someone — your doctor, a sponsor, a friend in recovery

-- Consider medication if you are not already on it
+- Consider medication if you are not already on it — this is one of the most evidence-supported adjustments you can make after a relapse

-What to Expect — The First Week
+What to Expect — First Week

 The first week is often the hardest.
 Here is what is normal: